 1.2.1 Monthly Shaping Factors to Determine Amounts for Each Month

 For purposes of this section 1.2, “Monthly Shaping Factors” means the twelve monthly factors on a Rate Period basis, as stated in section 1.2.1.3 of this exhibit, which BPA shall use to determine the amount of Firm Requirements Power priced at Tier 1 Rates for each month of a Fiscal Year.
-BPA shall determine «Customer Name»’s Monthly Shaping Factors in accordance with section 1.2.1.2 of this exhibit using «Customer Name»’s “monthly load values” and “annual load value” as determined in accordance with section 1.2.1.1 of this exhibit.
+BPA shall determine each «Customer Name» Member’s Monthly Shaping Factors in accordance with section 1.2.1.2 of this exhibit using such Member’s “monthly load values” and “annual load value” as determined in accordance with section 1.2.1.1 of this exhibit.

 1.2.1.1 Calculation of Monthly and Annual Load Values

-BPA shall calculate «Customer Name»’s “monthly load value” for each month of the year by taking the average of «Customer Name»’s Total Retail Load, expressed in MWh, for the four years prior to the current Forecast Year for the applicable month.
+BPA shall calculate each «Customer Name» Member’s “monthly load value” for each month of the year by taking the average of each Member’s Total Retail Load, expressed in MWh, for the four years prior to the current Forecast Year for the applicable month.

 Monthly Load Value =